25 Delicious Cambodian Foods

 This was a pretty amazing dish.
 Toasted French bread with quail egg, sausage, Chinese style “floss” (sweet shredded meat), some other random stuff, and topped with mayonnaise and a sweet but kinda spicy sauce.

-I’m calling this Bahn Mi because it is basically the same as Vietnamese Bahn Mi.
+This is basically the same as Vietnamese Bahn Mi.
 Some pickled vegetables, a few different meats, in crispy French bread with some sauces.
 Absolutely delicious.

 4000 – 8000KHR depending on whether you get it, if it comes on a plate, etc.